 If you have a new Virgin Mobile phone and SIM.
 It can take up to 24 hours to update our system with your details once you’ve placed your order, so please try to login in to your Virgin Mobile account again after this time.

-There are a number of reasons why you could be having difficulty signing into your virgin media email.
+There are a number of reasons why you could be having difficulty signing into your Virgin Media Mail to view your emails.
 Check out the following for the most common solutions.

-If you are experiencing virgin medial email sign in problems it could be because you have changed your preferred My Virgin Media login to something other than the email address we gave you when you first joined us.
-The new login is the one you need to use when you access your Virgin Media Mail account via a browser.
+If you are experiencing Virgin Media Mail sign in problems it could be because you have changed your preferred Virgin Media username to something other than your Virgin Media Mail email address.
+You should sign in using your new username email.

-For example, if we gave you the username rbranson@virginmedia.com, and you changed this to rbranson@owndomain.com in My Virgin Media > My Profile, the second address is the one you need to use to sign in to your rbranson@virginmedia.com webmail.
+For example, if we gave you the username rbranson@virginmedia.com, and you changed this to rbranson@owndomain.com in My Virgin Media > Account Settings, the second address is the one you need to use to sign in to your rbranson@virginmedia.com webmail.

-If you use an email client, you need to use your Virgin Media Mail address as the username.
+If you use an email client, you need to use your Virgin Media Mail address as the username, and your separate Virgin Media Mail app password which can be managed in Account Settings in My Virgin Media.

 If you use Virgin Media Mail web mail regularly you may have saved the page to your browser.